The Witches

 Character Profile – At a Glance

-- Role: Agents of chaos and prophecy; supernatural catalysts for the tragedy.
+- Role: Agents of chaos and prophecy; the supernatural catalysts for the tragedy, often called the Weird Sisters.

 - Key Traits: Equivocal, prophetic, ritualistic, ontologically uncanny, and unpunished.